How to Stream CNN

 You’ll be able to stream CNN live on a Roku, Apple TV or Fire TV at home, and a smartphone if you’re not at home.
 AT&T TV has a no contract option.

 If you do sign up, you should know that you have to choose the “no contract” option during the account setup process.
 It’s not automatic.

 YouTube TV has every major news network out there, including CNN.
 Subscribers get 85+ channels and unlimited Cloud DVR for $50 per month.
 There’s ESPN, two National Geographic channels, TNT, TBS, FS1, FS2 and USA.

 A subscription is $64.99 per month.

 YouTube TV has apps for Apple TV, Amazon Fire TV, Roku and mobile ones for iPhones and Android smart phones so you can stream CNN to a TV using Chromecast.
 You can try out YouTube TV free for a week.

 What’s the best way to get a CNN live stream?

 The answer depends on what else you might want when subscribing to a live TV service.
-Let’s review a few things and narrow down your choices.
+Let’s review a couple things and narrow down your choices.

-- Sling TV is the cheapest option at $30 per month.
+- Sling TV is the cheapest option at $35 per month.
 The Sling Blue package gets you 47 channels.
 Sling Orange gets you about 32 networks, but both include CNN.
-Add 50 hours of Cloud DVR for $5 per month.
-So even at $35 per month, Sling TV is still the cheapest way to stream CNN live.
-Try out Sling TV free for a week or look over how you can get a free or discounted streaming device by prepaying for a brief subscription.
+Subscribers get 50 hours of Cloud DVR.
+At $35 per month, Sling TV is the cheapest way to stream CNN live.
+Try out Sling TV or look over how you can get a free or discounted streaming device by prepaying for a brief subscription.